 The website can be fully localized for use in other languages.
-Details are available on the Awesome Foundation wiki, at wiki.awesomestudies.org.
+Details are available on the Awesome Foundation wiki, at wiki. awesomestudies.org.
 You can also contribute to the development of the web platform at github.com/awesomefoundation/awesomebits, and join in discussions about improving the website at groups.google.com/forum/#!forum/awesome-web.

-Awesome Foundation e-mail address - You can get an official @awesomefoundation.org e-mail address for your chapter if you're interested.
-Get in touch at join@awesomefoundation.org.
+Awesome Foundation e-mail address - You can get an official @awesomefoundation.org e-mail forwarding address for your chapter if you're interested.
+Just register an e-mail account for your chapter (no personal e-mail addresses, please), and get in touch at join@ awesomefoundation.org to let us know what it is.
+If your chapter e-mail account is with gmail, you can even use the "send mail as" feature to make your messages look as if they're coming from awesomefoundation.org.